SsGood/DBGAN-1/README.md

 Some of the code is borrowed from T. N. Kipf, M. Welling, Variational Graph Auto-Encoders [https://github.com/tkipf/gae]

 ## Introduction
 This code contains two versions of the hyper-parameters.
-The first one is the implementation of node clustering tasks.
-The second one is the implementation of link prediction tasks.
+The first one is the implementation of node clustering task.
+The second one is the implementation of link prediction task.

 ## Requirements
 * TensorFlow >= 1.12.0